figtools/figgy.docs/docs/getting-started/basics.md

 The problem with having all configurations stored under twigs is that it assumes there aren't "global" or "shared" configurations.

+??? note "Confused?"

+    If each service only has access to its twig, for example: `/app/foo/*`  for the `foo` service and `/app/bar/*` for the `bar` service.
+What do we do about shared configurations?
+What if both foo and bar need a value named `db-hostname`.
+Where would that live?

+    We certainly don’t want to duplicate `db-hostname` it in both twigs - that would be hard to maintain.
+    Instead we store the **source of truth** of these shared configurations in a global, shared space, and sync them into the the twig namespaces.

 ### The solution: Config Replication

 The `/shared` **fig tree** is a special configuration tree where you can store configurations that are shared among numerous services.
 This is great for DNS names, database names, and anything else that is used in more than one place.

-#### As with all Figgy concepts, the /shared tree is a recommendation.
-It is not enforced by Figgy.
+!!! hint "As with all Figgy concepts, the `/shared` tree convention is a recommendation.
+It is not enforced by Figgy."

-*Config replication* is how Figgy accomplishes sharing configurations from a `source` to 1 or more `destinations`.
+*Config replication* is how Figgy accomplishes sharing configurations from a *source* to one or more *destinations*.
 Figgy will keep the destination in sync with the source.
 Whenever the source is updated, events will trigger to automatically update all destinations within about 1 second.